Strahan, TAS

 Where is Strahan?

-Strahan is a suburb of Tasmania, Australia.
+Strahan is a suburb of Tasmania, Australia, in the West Coast local government area.

 What is the population of Strahan?